aureliusenterprise/aurelius-atlas-documentation/docs/installation-and-deployment.md

 === "Azure"
     Please ensure you have the following prerequisites for a deployment on Azure:

-    - An Azure account
     - [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) installed
     - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed

 === "Google Cloud"
     Please ensure you have the following prerequisites for a deployment on Google Cloud:

-    - A Google Cloud account
     - [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) installed
     - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed
     - A registered domain name for the Ingress controller